AndersPeh/Ecommerce_MobileApp/fake-store-server/README.md

 ## Overview

-`fake-store-server` is a RESTful API server designed to support the `fake-store` React Native application for the Mobile Application Development (MAD) course.
+`fake-store-server` is a RESTful API server designed to support the `fake-store` React Native application.
 It simulates backend functionalities for an e-commerce platform, including user management, product browsing, and order processing.

-## Objective

-The purpose of this server is to provide MAD course students with a real-world experience of interacting with backend APIs.
-Students will learn how to connect a React Native app to a backend server, handle API requests, manage user authentication, and perform CRUD operations.

 ## Getting Started